ibmtjbot/tjbot-lib/README.md

 # in most cases, leaving this blank should just work. if you have difficulty
 # with audio recording, please refer to the TJBot wiki:
 #   https://github.com/ibmtjbot/tjbot/wiki/Troubleshooting-TJBot#audio-issues
+# also, you can use `aplay -l` to list available audio output devices
 device = ''
 inactivityTimeout = -1
 backgroundAudioSuppression = 0.4